seomoz/Social-Authority-SDK/README.md

 ### Setting up Access Controls

-The Social Authority API uses the an access control system.
+The Social Authority API uses an access control system.
 To gain access the first step is to fetch your Social Authority API AccessID and SecretKey.

-You can do this by logging into Followerwonk and following the directions from [The Social Authority](https://followerwonk.com/social-authority) page there.
+You can do this by logging into Followerwonk and following the directions from the [Social Authority](https://followerwonk.com/social-authority) page there.

-The current request limits are (by default)
+The current default request limits are:

         25 IDs per request
          5 Requests Per Second (ie concurrently)